Bade Sarkar: Plot

-An elderly lady Rashmi Singh (Kamini Kaushal), starts telling her story to a newly married couple she's giving shelter to as their car has broken down.
+An elderly lady Rashmi Singh, starts telling her story to a newly married couple she's giving shelter to as their car has broken down.
 The story in flashback, is set twenty years earlier.
-The wealthy landowner, Thakur Maan Singh (K. N. Singh), is oppressive and demanding of the people in his state.
+The wealthy landowner, Thakur Maan Singh, is oppressive and demanding of the people in his state.
 Rashmi and her family have just arrived in Gangapur as guests of Maan Singh.
 Rashmi is captured by the dreaded dacoit Black Bandit.
 The Bandit releases Rashmi but keeps her jewellery.
-She notices a mark on the bandit's hand, which is also present on the hand of Pratap Singh (Kishore Sahu), who is the eldest son of Maan Singh and Rashmi realises that he's the bandit.
+She notices a mark on the bandit's hand, which is also present on the hand of Pratap Singh, who is the eldest son of Maan Singh and Rashmi realises that he's the bandit.
 Pratap also suffers from a heart problem unknown to the others.
 It's soon revealed that Pratap is the bandit and his father asks him to leave the house.
 When Pratap has a heart attack, his father relents and hands over the running of the property to him.
 Rashmi stays by his side and they get married.
 The flashback ends with the couple asking about Pratap's fate.
 Pratap is shown opening the gate of the house, returning from a fishing trip, having managed to survive the doctor's prognosis given twenty years back.